179th Cyberspace Wing: Tactical Airlift

 The squadron flew the F-100s until the winter of 1976 when the 179th was transferred from Tactical Air Command to Military Airlift Command (MAC) on 5 January.
 At this time, the unit converted to the C-130B Hercules and received a complement of eight aircraft.
 With the change of equipment, the unit was designated a Tactical Airlift Group.
 Upgrade to the C-130H was completed in 1991.

 The 179th Airlift Group was active during 1991 Gulf War providing airlift support throughout the Continental United States and Europe.
 Portions of the 179th were activated during Desert Shield/Storm and served in the US, Europe and Saudi Arabia.

 179 AW C-130H, AF Ser.
 No. 90-1794, flying past the Perry's Victory Memorial, 2008.

-In March 1992, the 179th adopted the USAF Objective Wing organization and became simply the 179th Airlift Group (179 AG) and the 164th as the 164th Airlift Squadron (164 AS).
+In March 1992, the 179th adopted the USAF Objective Wing organization and became simply the 179th Airlift Group and the 164th, the 164th Airlift Squadron.
 On 1 June of that year, Military Airlift Command was inactivated as part of the Air Force restructuring after the end of the Cold War.
 Air Mobility Command (AMC) initially became the gaining major command for the 179th, although on 1 October 1993, it was moved to ACC along with the other C-130 units.

 With the Air National Guard in the post-Cold War era providing nearly 50% of the USAF's tactical airlift capability, the 179th Airlift Group supported combat and humanitarian operations and exercises around the world, beginning in July 1992 as part of Operation Provide Promise; a humanitarian relief operation in Bosnia and Herzegovina during the Yugoslav War.
 Ongoing until 1996 airlift units delivered food, medicine, and supplies and evacuating over 1,300 wounded people from the region.
 It the longest running humanitarian airlift in history.

 In late 1992, the 179th began airlifting personnel, equipment and supplies to Somalia as part of Operation Restore Hope.
 The Air Force enlisted Air National Guard units being charged with carrying out United Nations Security Council Resolution 794: to create a protected environment for conducting humanitarian operations in the southern half of Somalia.